 Summary: AwardSpace is a great free host.
 They get excellent feedback.
 Lots of site owners use them.
-I recommend them.
 This AwardSpace review will show what others are saying.

 Be the first to leave a review.

 AwardSpace is a hosts that was founded in 2002.
 They are German based company.
 Their parent companies are Zetta Hosting Solutions LTD. and AttractSoft GmbH.
 AwardSpace does have one major advantage over other hosts like GoDaddy, BlueHost, and HostNine.
 Also, AwardSpace offers an entirely risk-free service.
 They offer free limited hosting.
 They have been providing this free hosting since 2005.
 Has worked to their advantage and propelled them ahead of other hosts in the industry.

 Whenever I review hosts, I like to look at their features, uptime, and performance, and customer support.
 Once I look at these aspects of their service, I will then write a summary.
 So, let’s get started with this AwardSpace review.